NordicWayInterchange/interchange/README.md

 All the images are tagged with git commit hash, and branch name.
 Branch "federation-master" is considered to be the stable branch.

-The module "federation-st" is created to demonstrate how to start a set of containers for test using docker-compose.

 ### Running the Tests
 Unit tests are run in the maven 'test' stage, and integration tests are run in the 'verify' stage.